NevanPham/Cryptographic-Watermarking-for-LLM/README.md

   - All users in the same group share the same group codeword
   - This prevents collusion attacks where users combine codewords to frame others
 - **Minimum Distance Options**:
-  - `--min-distance 2`: Up to 100 groups, 10 users per group
+  - `--min-distance 2`: Up to 100 groups, 10 users per group (default)
-  - `--min-distance 3`: Up to 50 groups, 20 users per group (default)
+  - `--min-distance 3`: Up to 50 groups, 20 users per group
-  - `--min-distance 4`: Up to 10 groups, 100 users per group

 #### User Database